Krisha McCoy, MS

 A water birth is

-a safe option if you:
+appropriate if you:

 Before the 20th century, almost all births occurred at home.
 But today, most women give birth in hospitals.
 Recently, however, more women are considering giving birth at home.